-The Group's interim consolidated financial statements as of and for the three months ended March 31, 2018 and December 31, 2017 comprise the accounts of the Company and its subsidiaries as enumerated in Note 1.2, after the elimination of intercompany transactions.
+The Group's consolidated interim financial statements as of and for the six months ended June 30, 2018 and as of December 31, 2017 comprise the accounts of the Company and its subsidiaries as enumerated in Note 1.2, after the elimination of intercompany transactions.
 All intercompany assets and liabilities, equity, income, expenses and cash flows relating to transactions between entities under the Group are eliminated in full on consolidation.
 Unrealized profits and losses from intercompany transactions that are recognized in assets are also eliminated in full.
-Intercompany losses that indicate impairment are recognized in the interim consolidated financial statements.
+Intercompany losses that indicate impairment are recognized in the consolidated interim financial statements.